spookylukey/django-views-the-right-way/source/context-data.rst

 In other words:

 * The boilerplate you need for a basic CBV is bigger than for an FBV.
-* It's so big and tedious that people feel the need of snippets libraries.
+* It’s so big and tedious that people feel the need of snippets libraries.

 Maybe the boilerplate issue will be better when it comes to ``DetailView`` etc?
 :ref:`We'll see about that <DetailView comparison>`.